haberdashPI/vscode-master-key/README.md

 When you use an existing preset you get:

 1. A keyboard-layout visual documentation guide of all keybindings
-2. Thorough tables listing all keybindings organized by category
+2. Standard documentation of all keybindings
-3. Context specific command palette: All defined keybindings can be searched based on their name and description.
-Furthermore, if you are in the middle of typing a multi-key sequence you can query for just the keybindings that have that key sequence as a prefix.
+3. Context specific command palette: All defined keybindings can be searched for based on their name and description.
+Furthermore, if you are in the middle of typing a multi-key sequence, or in a specific key mode, you can query for just the keybindings that have that key sequence as a prefix and/or mode.
 4. Easily repeat any sequences of existing commands by recording them (keyboard macros), so long as the commands are defined through Master Key.
 It is easy to take existing commands from another extension and add them to Master Key's keybinding file, just copy/paste from the default keybindings.